AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of God.\"

 Even modern Catholics --- in spite of the ban of pope and council --- join the great army of Origen\'s eulogists.
-Says the \"Catholic World:\"
+Says the *Catholic World*:

-\"Alexandria, the cradle of Eastern genius at that time, became the Christian Thermopylae, and Origen the Christian Leonidas.
+"Alexandria, the cradle of Eastern genius at that time, became the Christian Thermopylae, and Origen the Christian Leonidas.
 It was he who headed the forces, and, by the splendor of his genius, prepared in his school illustrious men to lead on the van.
-He vindicated the truth from calumny, supported it by facts, disengaged it from the sophisms in which enemies had obscured it, and held it up to view in all its natural beauty and attraction. \* \* Heathens were delighted with his language, full of unction and charm, and the literati of the age, who had been lost in the intricacies of Aristotle, the obscurities of Plato, and the absurdities of Epicurus, wondered at the young Christian philosopher.\"[^276]
+He vindicated the truth from calumny, supported it by facts, disengaged it from the sophisms in which enemies had obscured it, and held it up to view in all its natural beauty and attraction...Heathens were delighted with his language, full of unction and charm, and the literati of the age, who had been lost in the intricacies of Aristotle, the obscurities of Plato, and the absurdities of Epicurus, wondered at the young Christian philosopher.\"[^276]

-Referring to the hard words that most advocates of universal redemption who are past middle life have received, Rev. Edward Beecher, D. D., declares, in his \"History of the Doctrine of Future Retribution:\" \"An evil spirit was developed at that time in putting down Origen which has ever since poisoned the church of all denominations.
+Referring to the hard words that most advocates of universal redemption who are past middle life have received, Rev. Edward Beecher, D. D., declares, in his *History of the Doctrine of Future Retribution*: \"An evil spirit was developed at that time in putting down Origen which has ever since poisoned the church of all denominations.
 It has been as a leprosy in all Christendom.
 Nor is this all: measures were then resorted